RoshankumarS14/Salary-Prediction-of-Graduates/README.md

 2. **Data Preprocessing 🧹📝**

-   Prepare the data for modeling success by applying transformations using the Yeo-Johnson method, encoding categorical features using Target Encoding, and handling missing values.
+   Prepare the data for modeling success by applying transformations using the Yeo-Johnson method, encoding categorical features using Target Encoding, and treating outliers using capping method.

 3. **Model Building 🧱🤖**